UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: Implementation and Evaluation

 \subsection{Performance Evaluation}

-Three machines connected in an isolated 1Gbps LAN, build the experimental SSO environment.
-The CPUs are Intel Core i7-4770 3.4 GHz for the IdP, Intel Core i7-4770S 3.1 GHz for the RP, and Intel Core i5-4210H 2.9 GHz for users.
-Each machine is configured with 8 GB RAM and installs Windows 10 as the operating system.
-The user agent is Chrome v75.0.3770.100.
+{\bf Experiment setting.} MITREid Connect v1.3.3 supports the implicit flow of OIDC, while SPRESSO designs a similar flow to forward identity tokens by a user to an RP.
+SPRESSO encrypts the RP's domain in identity tokens and keeps the symmetric key known only to the RP and the user.
+All the systems employ RSA-2048 and SHA-256 for token generation.
+SPRESSO implements all entities by JavaScript based on node.js, while MITREid Connect provides Java implementations of IdP and RP SDK.
+Thus, for \usso\ and MITREid Connect, we implemented RPs based on Spring Boot by integrating the respective SDKs.
+In all three schemes, the RPs provide the same function of obtaining the user's account from verified identity tokens.

-We compared UPPRESSO with MITREid Connect and SPRESSO.
-In the evaluation, MITREid Connect runs with the standard implicit login flow of OIDC, while the identity tokens in SPRESSO are also forwarded by a user to the RP, similarly to the implicit login flow of OIDC to some extent.
-In the identity tokens of SPRESSO, $PID_{RP}$ is the encrypted RP domain, while the one-time symmetric key only known by the RP and the user.
-They also configure RSA-2048 and SHA-256 in the generation of identity tokens.
+In all solutions, the IdP and RP servers were deployed on Alibaba Cloud Elastic Compute Service, each of which ran Windows 10 with 8 vCPUs and 32GB RAM.
+The extra forwarder server of SPRESSO ran Ubuntu 20 with 16 vCPUs, also on the cloud, helping to forward tokens to RP servers.

-MITREid Connect provides open-source Java implementations of IdP and RP SDK, while SPRESSO implements all entities by JavaScript based on node.js.
-We implemented the RPs based on Spring Boot for UPPRESSO and MITREid Connect, by integrating the corresponding SDKs.
-The RPs in three schemes provide the same function, i.e., simply extract the user's account from verified identity tokens.
+We conducted experiments in two settings: (\emph{a}) a browser, Chrome 104.0.5112.81, ran on a virtual machine on the cloud platform with 8 vCPUs and 32 GB memory, and (\emph{b}) the browser running locally on a PC with Core i7-8700 CPU and 32 GB memory, remotely accessed the servers.
+In the cloud setting, all entities were deployed in the same virtual private cloud and connected to one vSwitch, which minimized the impact of network delays.

-We measured the time for a user to login to an RP and calculated the average of $1,000$ measurements.
-We divide a login flow into 3 parts: {\em Preparation and identity-token requesting} (for UPPRESSO, it includes Steps 1-3 in Figure \ref{fig:process}), as the RP constructs an identity-token request transmitted to the IdP, cooperatively with the user sometimes; {\em Identity-token generation} (Step 4), when the IdP generates an identity token (and the user authentication is not included); and {\em Identity-token acceptance} (Step 5 in Figure \ref{fig:process}), as the RP receives, verifies and parses the identity token.
+{\bf Comparisons.} We split the login flow into three phases for detailed comparisons: (1) {\em identity-token requesting} (Steps 1 and 2 in Figure \ref{fig:process}), to construct an identity-token request and send it to the IdP server; (2) {\em identity-token generation} (Step 3 of \usso), to generate an identity token at the IdP server, while the user authentication and the user-attribute authorization are excluded; and (3) {\em identity-token acceptance} (Step 4), where the RP receives, verifies, and parses the identity token.